SAP/fundamental/docs/pages/resources/how-to-use-scss.md

 ### Angular components
 {:.docs-header-h3}

-If you are writing angular components using Fiori Fundamentals toolkit, you will need to import the following in your component's scss file:
+If you are writing angular components using SAP Fundamentals toolkit, you will need to import the following in your component's scss file:

 {% highlight css %}
 @import "~fiori-fundamentals/scss/core/settings";